7 Free Bikepacking Routes in the USA (Water/Campsites Included)

 The friendliest first overnighter in the Pacific Northwest — one of the best beginner bikepacking routes USA has going.

-The riding itself is forgiving.
+Trail reality: The riding itself is forgiving.
 Rail-trail grades mean you’re never grinding — you’re just moving through genuinely beautiful Pacific Northwest scenery at a pace that lets you actually see it.
-Towns are close enough that logistics stay simple.
+I learned this on my third visit: don’t overthink this route.
+The simplicity is the whole point.

 • 📍 Distance: 45 miles